Hire Our Students and Graduates

 If you have questions about your Handshake account, you can reach the UofSC Career Center at 803-777-7280 or at firstname.lastname@example.org.

 If you have questions or need more assistance directly related to Darla Moore School of Business events or students, you can reach the Moore School's Office of Career Management at 803-777-0149 or at email@example.com.

 The policies below have been developed to provide a fair recruiting process for all Darla Moore School of Business students, employers, and University of South Carolina (UofSC) personnel.
 See exceptions for international recruiters and students abroad.

 Invitations to Interview

 Employers may extend invitations to interview Darla Moore School of Business students who have applied for job opportunities on their own websites or posted in Handshake, or who have completed an internship within the employer’s organization.
-Employers will follow on-campus interview procedures as outlined in Handshake, and are requested to provide at least 48 hours advance notice to students and our office prior to remote interviews via telephone, Skype, online video, or otherwise.
+Employers will follow interview procedures as outlined in Handshake and are requested to provide at least 48 hours advance notice to students and our office prior to remote interviews via telephone, Skype, online video, or otherwise.

 Interview Eligibility and Location

 All interviews for the fall of 2020 will be held virtually.
 Employers should still request an interview day and time using the Handshake system, but are welcome to use their own software to host the interview.
 Please remember to advise the students on the type of software you will be using for the interview.
 Employers who need software to host their interviews may request to use the software licensed by the Moore School by emailing firstname.lastname@example.org.

 We recommend that you select several alternate invitations for each interview schedule.
 If your pre-selected candidates do not accept your invitation to interview, cannot make a time due to academic conflicts or if they drop out due to other conflicts, their slots can be filled by the alternates you have selected.